-Brand new to the Beyond the Butter® recipe box is this Chocolate Covered Cookie Dough Hearts recipe!
-These heart-shaped treats combine homemade, edible chocolate chip cookie dough that's covered in rich, semi-sweet melted dark chocolate and topped with sprinkles!
-They're easy to make, budget-friendly, and are the perfect Valentine's Day gift to make for your schmoo, your friends, neighbors, or coworkers!
+These Chocolate Covered Cookie Dough Hearts combine homemade, edible chocolate chip cookie dough covered in rich, semi-sweet melted dark chocolate and topped with sprinkles!
+They’re easy to make, budget-friendly, and the perfect Valentine’s Day gift for your schmoo, friends, neighbors, or coworkers!

-- Homemade and from the heart - they make great Valentine's Day gifts for the people you care about.
+- Homemade and from the heart.
+Just like my Chocolate Covered Peanut Butter Hearts, these chocolate chip cookie dough hearts make great Valentine’s Day gifts for the people you care about.
 Showing someone that you made them a little something special can go a long way!

-- The taste - this chocolate chip cookie dough recipe is edible (and also eggless!) with the perfect amount of mini chocolate chips.
-They taste really good straight from the freezer too!
+- The taste.
+This chocolate chip cookie dough recipe is edible (and eggless!) with the perfect amount of mini chocolate chips.
+It tastes really good straight from the freezer, too!

-- Simple and straightforward - the cookie dough recipe is simple to prepare, requires only a minimum of 30 minutes to an hour for chilling, and dipping them into the melted chocolate is easy and fun!
-Get your kids involved by enlisting them on sprinkle duty as you place the melted chocolate hearts on to the tray.
+- Simple and straightforward.
+The chocolate chip cookie dough recipe is simple to prepare and requires only a minimum of 30 minutes to an hour for chilling and dipping them into the melted chocolate, which is easy and fun!
+Get your kids involved by enlisting them on sprinkle duty as you place the melted chocolate hearts onto the tray.

 Ingredients Needed

-- Baker’s Corner All-Purpose Flour - you will need to heat treat the flour before adding it to the cookie dough (more on this below).
+- All-Purpose Flour.
+You must heat treat the all-purpose flour before adding it to the cookie dough (more on how to do this below).

-- Vegetable Shortening, Coconut Oil, or Paraffin Wax - all three options will thin the chocolate making it easy for dipping the chocolate chip cookie dough hearts in.
+- Vegetable Shortening.
+You can also use coconut oil or paraffin wax.
+All three options will thin the chocolate, making the process of dipping the chocolate chip cookie dough hearts easier.
 Paraffin wax will give it and keep a nice shine.
-It will also allow the chocolate covered cookie dough hearts to be out at room temperature without melting.
+It will also allow the chocolate-covered chocolate chip cookie dough hearts to be out at room temperature without melting.

 Recommended Baking Tools